Savjee/savjee.be/src/site/posts/2026/2026-03-xx-converting-chinese-thermostat-to-esphome.md

 [^1]: Some Tuya devices can be controlled locally with tools like tuya-local.
 However, I didn't consider them because they seem like a nightmare to setup, they don't support all devices, and have several limitations

 But hope is not lost!
 I knew some Tuya devices use Espressif microcontrollers, which are fully supported by ESPHome.
-So I conected the seller on AliExpress, and after a bit of back and forth, they replied the device is using a **BK7231N** microcontroller.
+So I contacted the seller on AliExpress, and after a bit of back and forth, they replied the device is using a **BK7231N** microcontroller.

 I had never heard of that chip before, and feared it might be unsupported.
 But it turns out it's supported by ESPHome via [LibreTiny](https://github.com/libretiny-eu/libretiny).
 So I decided to buy it and see if I could flash ESPHome onto it.